arvigeus/AZ-204/Questions/Monitor.md

 - [x] Premium
 - [ ] Shared

-Answers: CPU Percentage is a useful metric for apps hosted in Basic, Standard, and Premium plans, as these plans can be scaled out, and CPU Percentage provides a good indication of the overall usage across all instances.
+Answer: CPU Percentage is a useful metric for apps hosted in Basic, Standard, and Premium plans, as these plans can be scaled out, and CPU Percentage provides a good indication of the overall usage across all instances.
 Options A and E are incorrect as CPU Percentage is not specifically mentioned as useful for Free or Shared plans.

 ---